Salary, Job Description, How To Become One, and Quiz

 Besides their typical day, Welders, Cutters, and Welder Fitters also gouge metals, using the air-arc gouging process.
 They may also Operate brazing and soldering equipment.

 On a weekly to monthly basis, Welders, Cutters, and Welder Fitters mix and apply protective coatings to products.
 They might also check grooves, angles, or gap allowances, using micrometers, calipers, and precision measuring instruments.

 In addition, they fill holes and increase the size of metal parts.

 Although specific duties may vary, many of them guide and direct flames or electrodes on or across workpieces to straighten, bend, melt, or build up metal.

 To some Welders, Cutters, and Welder Fitters, it is also their responsibility to preheat workpieces prior to welding or bending, using torches or heating furnaces.

 What is the job like

-57% of Welders and Fabricators said they were satisfied with their job and 43% said they feel like their job is making other people’s lives better.
+57% said they were satisfied with their job and 43% said they found their job meaningful.